American Football League playoffs

-Negotiations prior to the first Super Bowl, in early December 1966, resulted in the two leagues agreeing to have championship doubleheaders for the next four years, with each holding its title game on the same day but staggered, so that television audiences could view both.
-Thus the final four AFL championship games were held on the same day as the NFL championship game: January 1, 1967; December 31, 1967; December 29, 1968; and January 4, 1970.
+In 1966, the leagues agreed to hold championship doubleheaders for the next four years: both title games would take place on the same day but at different times so television audiences could watch both.
+These took place on January 1, 1967; December 31, 1967; December 29, 1968; and January 4, 1970.

 The Pro Football Hall of Fame and the National Football League include AFL playoffs in their statistics for the NFL playoffs.